 A MOUNTAIN OF FACTS.

-" A plain tale is best, being plainly told." " Come one, come all, this rock shall fly
+"A plain tale is best, being plainly told."

+"Come one, come all, this rock shall fly Prom its firm base, as soon as I."

-From its firm base, as soon as I." THE FUSTIAN JACKETS, BLISTERED HANDS, AND UNSHORN CHINS OF ENG-LAND, SCOTLAND, AND WALES, AND TO THE RAGGED, BACKED, BARE-FOOTED
+10 THE FUSTIAN JACKETS, BLISTERED HANDS, AND UNSHORN CHINS OF ENG-LAND, SCOTLAND, AND WALES, AND TO THE RAGGED, BACKED, BARE-FOOTED

-MY FRIENDS, MY DEAR FRIENDS, MY ONLY mbroken in spirit, unchanged in principle; and though dagger men-Stephens, Oastler, and O'Connor. enhinged in constitution, yet unshaken in purpose, while I am once more assailed by the olden foe.
-Does history present a similar instance of resolution upon the one hand, or of treachery upon the other?
+MI PRIENDS, MY DEAR FRIENDS, MY ONLY mboken in spirit, unchanged in principle; and though salinged in constitution, yet unahaken in purpose, while I am once more assailed by the olden foe.
+Does present a similar instance of resolution upon the me hand, or of treachery upon the other?

-The following declaration of Mr. O'Connell places me in a position, which, to have otherwise assumed. would have been presumptuous, but which to leave shall be as little egotistical as possible.
+The following declaration of Mr. O'Connell places min a position, which, to have otherwise assumed, sold have been presumptuous, but which to leave marticed, would be cowardly :- be as little egotistical as possible. nr. of the treasonable project.
+No, no; for in making fend. na independent of others, I have laboured to make you independent of myself also.

-He understood that there was an Association about Collins, and Cleave-three of as good men as were in the community-having for its object Household d vinning the free minds of Englishmen to the suppar of the treasonable project.
-No, no; for in making | fend. you independent of others, I have laboured to make we independent of myself also.
+"He understood that there was an Association about Coins, and Cleave-three of as good men as were in community having for its object Household Sings and Shortening the Duration of Parliament,

+However, in commenting upon this declaration, I

-My friends, before I proceed to the detail of circummantial facts, allow me to cheer your souls by the joyful announcement, that although mine enemies have haid a snare for me, and although, assassin like. they have simed a deadly blow at their victim alone and in the dark, yet has the God of justice and of the never-forsaking sentinel of the prisoner and the captive, delivered mine enemies into my hands.
-Is! my comrades, the wicked have been caught in their own smare, and the blow aimed at me in the dark, will recoil upon the heads of the conspi-
+My mends, before I proceed to the detail of circummoral facts, allow me to cheer your souls by the joyfil mnouncement, that although mine enemies hawkid a mare for me, and although, assassin like, the have simed a deadly blow at their victim alone and in the dark, yet has the God of justice and of treit the never-forsaking sentinel of the prisoner and the aptive, delivered mine enemies into my hands.
+Yal my comrades, the wicked have been caught in therews mare, and the blow aimed at me in the det, will recoil upon the heads of the conspilims the evidence of a GENTLEMAN, of a gentlemax of wealth, of honour, and of station, that this " new more" was concocted at Mr. Hume's, by Mr. Hume and Mr. Francis Place upon their part, and by some of in signers of the new prospectus upon YOUR

-.
-My friends, is it not curious that while thus secluded from the world, I should have been made the instrument of bringing to light one of the deepest laid whenes ever hatched by man for the destruction of his
+My friends, is it not curious that while thus secluded from the world, I should have been made the instrument of bringing to light one of the deepest laid where ever hatched by man for the destruction of his